Unleash/unleash-proxy/README.md

 # The Unleash Proxy

 The Unleash Proxy simplifies integration with frontend & native applications running in the context of a specific user.
 The Unleash proxy sits between the proxy SDK and the
-Unleash API and ensures that you internal feature toggle configuration is not exposed to the world.
+Unleash API and ensures that your internal feature toggle configuration is not exposed to the world.

 The proxy offers: